 New members are always very welcome.
 Nominations for membership can be made in writing and submitted by post to the Secretary via the addresses shown on the AAC Membership application form.

-Australian Aviation Club members and their invited guests meet on the last Thursday of each month from February to October for a luncheon meeting at the National Press Club of Australia.
-The luncheon charge is $50 per person.
+Australian Aviation Club members and their invited guests meet on the last Thursday of most months from February to October for a luncheon meeting at the National Press Club of Australia, located in Barton, Australian Capital Territory.
+On the three months when meetings are not held, Australian Aviation Club members are invited to attend the meetings hosted by the RAAF Staff College Association, also conducted at the National Press Club.
+The luncheon charge is $60 per person for both organisations.

 The Australian Aviation Club’s lunches will be held as follows:

 Thursday 23 February Air Commodore David Strong, Commander, Air Force Training Group – 5th Generation aircrew training

 Thursday 30 March Mr Stephen Byron, Chief Executive Officer, Canberra Airport – Canberra Airport – an update

 TBA April (RAAF Staff College Association host) Speaker and topic TBA

 Thursday 25 May Group Captain Terry Wilson AM, AFC (Ret’d), Club member and retired Air Force pilot – Restoring the HARS Vampire